 6. Wax

 Once the sealant has dried, you can wax the chair legs with good quality carnauba-type wax.
-This will help to protect the paint job further and help make it last much longer.
+This will help to further protect the paint job and help make it last much longer.
 Also, make sure to use a clean, lint-free cloth to apply the wax.
+The wax should be applied in a thin layer and buffed off after it has dried.

 7. Replace Parts

-You can replace any corroded parts on the chair legs with new ones if necessary.
-This can include bolts, nuts, and other components that have rusted too far to be repaired.
+If necessary, you can also replace any corroded parts on the chair legs with new ones.
+This can include bolts and nuts, as well as other components that have rusted too far to be repaired.
 Make sure to purchase parts that are the same size and material as the originals.
+Otherwise, it may not fit properly and cause further damage.

 8. Rust-Proof

 There are several products available that can be sprayed on the chair legs to help protect them from further rusting.
-Make sure to follow all directions when using these types of products carefully.
+Make sure to carefully follow all directions when using these types of products.
 Be careful not to inhale any fumes and use them in a well-ventilated area.

 9. Clean Regularly